ROCK FAN CELEBRATING A BIRTHDAY AT ONE OF OUR HOME GAMES?

-Rosters: 20 man roster, each team dresses 18 players for games (16 runners and two goalies).
+Rosters: 20 man roster, each team dresses 19 players for games (17 runners and two goalies) and scratch one player.
 A team shall be composed of six (6) players on the floor, 5 runners and one goalie.

-Time Format: Four 15-minute quarters; two minutes between quarters; 12 minute halftime.
+Time Format: Four 15-minute quarters; two minutes between quarters; 16-minute halftime.

-Time Outs: Each team may take two 45-second timeouts per half.
-A TV game has one timeout per half.
+Time Outs: Each team may take one 45-second timeout per half.

 Sudden Death Overtime: Games ending regulation play with a tie score are decided by a sudden death overtime period.
 Play continues until a goal is scored.
 More than one overtime period is played if necessary.

 8 Second Violation: Occurs when team on offense fails to advance the ball past midfield within 8 seconds after taking possession at their end.

 Face-Offs: To determine possessions at the start of each quarter and after every goal, two players face their sticks at midfield with a referee placing the ball between the heads of the sticks.